Andreas4242/Andreas_file_tools/README.md

 1. copy the bash script into a folder with the folders you want to organize
 2. add your ChatGPT API Key into script
 3. run the script

+# Better Result:
+For better result I suggest you run the clean_names.sh script in the folder first.
+# Be careful: IT WILL REPLACE ALL "NON STANDARD" CHARS (üöä...8754..#%$§..)
+AND EMPTY SPACES WITH '_'